dvzrd/vue-dashboard/README.md

 * Look into `styled-componets` to see how this was accomplished with react.
 * Look into `vue-styled-components` to resolve open issue regarding [ThemeProvider](https://github.com/styled-components/vue-styled-components/issues/26)

-### Optimization Concepts

-#### Refactor Dashboard Module

-Find a way to make dashboard module a global wrapper that can control all the smaller modules, like `create-field`.

-* Look into `vue` and `vuex` architecture solutions if any were already suggested, specifically dealing with dashboards or large applications.
-* Look into creating modular global components that can be used by smaller modules - in this case, modules share header, sidebar, main section, and footer.
-Find a way to recycle these components and only extend them when necessary for each relative module.

-#### Refactor Create Field Module

-Refactor `create-field` to function as a wrapper to connect containers that share data to each other.
-Break up containers into seperate modules that have their own api and store.

-* Look into `vuex` to connect components with props to share information between store.
-* Create a global store - this can be the refactored dashboard module.
-This can be called `core` since the namespace of the project is already dashboard.

 ## Documentation